A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Integration in Existing Simulators

 in this case we can still enforce the inequality by increasing the number of iterations, decreasing $\delta$, or using multi-precision in the MSCCD to reduce $\epsilon_i$.
 However, this was never necessary in any of our queries, and we thus leave a proper study of these options as a future work.

 As visible from Table~\ref{tab:us-vs-stiv}, our MSCCD slows down as $d$ grows.
 Since the actual minimum distance is not relevant in the line search algorithm, our experiments suggest to cap it at $\delta$ (line~\ref{ll:ls-msccd}).
-To avoid unnecessary computations and speedup the MSCCD computations, our algorithm, as suggested by~\cite{Redon2002fast}, can be easily modified to accept a shorter time interval (line~\ref{ll:msccd-ls}): it only requires to change the initialization of $I$.
-These two modifications lead to a $8\times$ speedup in our experiments.
+To avoid unnecessary computations and speedup the MSCCD computations, our algorithm, as suggested by~\citet{Redon2002fast}, can be easily modified to accept a shorter time interval (line~\ref{ll:msccd-ls}): it only requires to change the initialization of $I$ \revieww{(Algorithm~\ref{alg:our} line~\ref{ll:init-ours})}.
+These two modifications lead to a $8\times$ speedup in our experiments. \revieww{We refer to this algorithm with MSCCD (i.e., Algorithm~\ref{alg:our} with MSCDD, Section~\ref{sec:msccd-method}, and modified initialization of $I$) as \texttt{SolveMSCCD}.}

 Figure~\ref{fig:line-search-delta} shows a simulation using our MSCCD in line search to keep the bodies from intersecting for different $\delta$.
 As illustrated in the previous section, the effect of $\delta$ is negligible as long as $\delta\leq 10^{-3}$.
 Timings vary depending on the maximum number of iterations.
 Because the distance $d$ varies throughout the simulation, some steps take longer than others (as seen in Figure~\ref{fig:eps-vs-time}).
-We note that, if we use the standard CCD formulation $F=0$, the line search gets stuck in all our experiments, and we were not able to find a solution.
+We note that, if we use the standard CCD formulation $F=0$, the line search gets stuck in all our experiments, and we were not able to find a solution. \review{Note that for a line search based method it is crucial to have a conservative CCD/MSCCD algorithm: the videos in the additional material shows that a false negative leads to an artefact in the simulation.}